 Glynne Butt.
 After reading Botany at Somerville College, Oxford, Glynne started her teaching career at Downe House.
-Marriage to an Oxford don brought her to Abingdon where, for many years, she successfully combined part time Biology teaching with advanced musical studies.
+Marriage to an Oxford don brought her to Abingdon where, for many years, she successfully combined part time biology teaching with advanced musical studies.
 She taught at Our Lady’s (and also, briefly, to cover a staff absence, at Abingdon School) and in 1995 became Our Lady’s first lay Head.
 In retirement she has continued ISI inspections, has chaired the Governors’ Education committee at Cokethorpe School and been Deputy Chair of the Board at Leighton Park.
-She continues to be involved with the musical life of the Oxford area and is currently Master of Christ’s Hospital of Abingdon.
+She continues to be involved with the musical life of the Oxford area and is a governor of Christ’s Hospital of Abingdon.

 Penny Chapman.
 Having read history at Somerville College Oxford, Penny trained as a solicitor and is currently head of the Charities and Education Group at Bircham Dyson Bell LLP.
 Penny’s particular specialism is advising boards of trustees on governance and constitutional matters; her clients include a number of leading independent public schools and higher education establishments.
 As a mother of three teenage sons, all educated in Oxford, Penny can be found most weekends cheering loudly on a touchline.